Production with Backflushing: General Information

 If any previous operations contain backflushed materials, the system calculates the material quantity to be issued considering the completed quantity for the previous operations and for the current operation.

-If labor should be backflushed for any previous operations, the system adjusts the labor amount, if necessary, to agree with the quantity recorded at the current operation.
+If labor should be backflushed for any previous operations, the system adjusts the labor hours, if necessary, to agree with the quantity recorded at the current operation.